Hacker Perspective: Health + Nutrition

 - It only took 20 years to see obesity in epidemic proportions

-fatter than food with a higher fat content.
-Always
+make you fatter than food with a higher fat content.
+Always inspect the labels

 - soft drinks

 - How many people remember the tiny 6.5 once (5 cent) soft-drink bottles sold from 1960s vending machines?.